 All Pacific Paradise Apparel DTG printing is done in-house, in our San Diego facility, on a Brother GT-361 printer, capable of printing with white ink on dark fabric.

 Customer supplied garments - We prefer to supply the items to be printed, since we know the printability of the items we typically use.
-If a customer wishes to supply their own garments we can typically accommodate that but we cannot guarantee the final result, and some garments may be wasted while testing the printability.
-Allowance of 2% or 3 pieces (whichever is greater) to be accounted for by customer for misprints, either by providing additional garments to cover potential misprints, or accepting lesser quantity at completion.
-Additional costs for unpacking, sorting, and handling may be applied to orders with customer supplied garments.
+If a customer wishes to supply their own garments we can usually accommodate that but we cannot always guarantee the final result, and some garments may be wasted while testing the printability.
+Allowance of 3% or 3 pieces (whichever is greater) to be accounted for by customer for misprints, either by providing additional garments to cover potential misprints, or accepting lesser quantity at completion.
+Additional costs for unpacking, sorting, and handling will be applied to orders with customer supplied garments.